Santa Fe chicken is an easy and flavorful TexMex inspired recipe that can be made in your slow cooker or Instant Pot.

 - Add bell pepper and onion and cook, stirring occasionally, until tender, about 3-5 minutes.
-Stir in crushed tomatoes, scraping any browned bits from the bottom of the pot.
+Stir in crushed tomatoes and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.
 Stir in all remaining ingredients, close and seal vent.

 - Select manual setting and set time for 9 minutes.
 Quick-release pressure when cook time is completed.

 Serve this over rice (whether it be cauliflower rice, white rice, or brown rice), in a tortilla, over greens for a salad,etc. Sky is the limit with this recipe.
 I have even used this for enchilada filling.